India’s Hydrogen Purchase Obligation

 Voluntary OfftakeNoDomestic / ExportGrowing

-India’s Renewable Purchase Obligation has been one of the most consequential National Green Hydrogen Mission demand side policy instruments in the country’s energy history.
-By requiring utilities and large consumers to source a minimum percentage of electricity from renewables, the RPO created a guaranteed offtake market that made renewable energy projects bankable — reducing the cost of capital, enabling long-term PPAs, and ultimately driving down solar tariffs from over Rs 15/unit in 2010 to below Rs 2.20/unit today.
-Industry explicitly invokes this parallel, arguing that HPOs can replicate the success of RPOs in green hydrogen.
-The structural logic is identical: mandate demand, create bankable offtake, enable investment, drive down cost.
-The difference is that green hydrogen faces a larger cost gap than solar faced in 2010 — making the transition support framework more important, not less.
+India's Renewable Purchase Obligation has arguably been one of the most consequential demand-side policy instruments in the country's energy history.
+By requiring utilities and large consumers to source a minimum percentage of electricity from renewables, the RPO created a guaranteed offtake market that made renewable energy projects highly bankable.
+It reduced the cost of capital, enabled long-term PPAs, and ultimately drove down solar tariffs from over Rs 15 per unit in 2010 to below Rs 2.20 per unit today.
+The industry explicitly invokes this parallel, strongly arguing that HPOs can replicate the success of RPOs in the green hydrogen space.
+The structural logic is identical: mandate demand, create bankable offtake, enable investment, and thereby drive down cost.
+The only real difference is that green hydrogen faces a larger cost gap than solar faced back in 2010, which arguably makes a transition support framework more important rather than less.

 Aug 2021